kelloggm/cs-490-website/about.md

 * Copy code from another group on a group project.
 * Copy a significant portion (more than about 10 lines of code or a single method - use your judgment) of your assignment from the internet, even if you cite your source.
 * Copy a short snippet from the internet without citing your source.
-* Copy code from the output of a large language model (such as ChatGPT) without citing your source
+* Copy code from the output of a generative AI tool (such as ChatGPT) without citing your source
-* Copy code from the output of a large language model prompted by someone other than you (or your teammates, for the group project)
+* Copy code from the output of a generative AI tool prompted by someone other than you (or your teammates, for the group project)

 These rules are intended to mimic what is acceptable in industry when